easysql/easy_sql/docs/easy_sql/syntax.md

 ### Variables

 Variables could be defined and modified at any step.
 The syntax is as the case above.
-If we'd like to modify the value of it, we can just add another `variables` target and write a query with a result of changed 'a' and 'b'.
+If we'd like to modify the value of it, we can just add another `variables` target and write a query with the result of changed 'a' and 'b'.
 A simple example is as below:

 ```sql